|

 A: Because the old version was out of control and lacked of direction.

-Q: Okay, on to the only thing anyone actually cares about: What's up with the sexes?
+Q: Okay, on to the only thing anyone actually cares about: What's up with making some of the male cast into women?

 A: Because Wayward decided to sort sex down beast-mode lines, at least where such could be identified.
-It makes as much sense to her as going by given pronoun, since Wayward sees Transformers as asexual.
+It makes as much sense to her as going by given pronoun, since Wayward sees Transformers as genderless and the gendered pronouns they get in the cartoons and comics are just human projection.
 If Wayward couldn't tell, she left it with the given pronoun.
-The list:

 Q: You swapped sexes around just to hook characters up!